simdjson/simdjson/README.md

 These commands will also print out instructions on how to use the library from MSBuild or CMake-based projects.

-If you find the version of `simdjson` shipped with `vcpkg` is out-of-date, feel free to report it to `vcpkg` community either by submiting an issue or by creating a PR.
+If you find the version of `simdjson` shipped with `vcpkg` is out-of-date, feel free to report it to `vcpkg` community either by submitting an issue or by creating a PR.

 ## Tools